-Map of the best places to visit in Taiwan
+The 12 best places to visit in Taiwan

-Whichever way you choose to travel, you won’t go wrong if you add some of these must-see attractions to your itinerary.
+Whichever way you choose to travel, you won't go wrong if you add some of these must-see attractions to your itinerary:

 1. Shilin Night Market